 - Is your team satisfied with the results?
 Are they suggesting any changes, modifications, or expansions on the current plan?

 - Do you think you can introduce a wider channel mix?
 If yes, what’s the rationale behind it?

 The answer to the questions above will help you in concluding if the content marketing strategy worked for you and the kind of improvements required in the current plan.

 Developing a Long Haul Plan for Content Generation and Planning

-A mission statement is the answer to company’s ultimate motive – which in turn gives a great deal of insight into the way you should project your brand.
+A mission statement is the answer to the company’s ultimate motive – which, in turn, gives a great deal of insight into the way you should project your brand.
 You need to have the mission statement and its intent clear to all your employees.

 - Creating awareness for your brand

 - Engaging the customers